realandrewyang/blockchain-demo/README.md

 # blockchain-demo
-An introductory blockchain demo for the UW Fintech Club
+An introductory blockchain demo for the UW Fintech Club.
+Created by Andrew Yang

 ## Getting Started
 Click on ```Clone or download``` to clone this repository or download a ZIP file.